The Big Bang (1987 film): Production

 After Tarzoon: Shame of the Jungle and The Missing Link, The Big Bang is the third feature by Picha, which includes Picha's typical humor and his love of provocation and nonsense.
 Picha claims that the film is "the culmination of a trilogy, a mixture of these concerns in the other two films ... a little more tied to the news of the day, only more excessive.
-The Big Bang is a film about the all wars, including personal wars you find in the family."
+The Big Bang is a film about all wars, including personal wars you find in the family."

 Production lasted from 1984 to 1986.
 When the film was released in the UK, the British Board of Film Censors cut the film by 10 seconds to remove a sequence in which an animated version of God appeared to be having sex and then uttered an expletive.
 After the release of the film, Picha put his theatrical work on hold, choosing to produce television cartoons instead.